-The primary air control regulates the air entering the fire box chamber, suppling air below the grate bars.
-This control is situated below the fire door on the right hand side, when facing the front of the stove.
+The primary air control, regulates the air entering the fire box chamber, suppling air below the grate.
+This control is situated below the fire door, centrally on the stove, when facing the front of the stove.

 5.1.2 Primary air control